garrett-sutton/garrett-sutton.github.io/_posts/2024-3-21-sabbatical-transportation-lodging.md

 on Sunday.
 For all of our Paris navigation, we'll use the train system.
 It's likely a 90-minute train ride to the rowing center.
 And about a
-The 30-minute train ride from the hotel to the
+30-minute train ride from the hotel to the
 Eiffel Tower for Sunday.

 ## Normandy